COVID-19 information for families and parents of preschool and kindergarten children

 Australian Early Development Census (AEDC) data demonstrates that children who attend preschool are less likely to be developmentally vulnerable across all five developmental domains upon arrival at school.

 Participation in preschool also delivers improvements in educational outcomes once children arrive at school, as demonstrated by NAPLAN results.

 Who funds Universal Access?

 Under the Federation, states and territories are responsible for the provision of preschool, with Commonwealth funding a contribution to 'top up' arrangements and ensure families have nationally consistent access to 15 hours per week, or 600 hours per year, in the year before school.

 How is Universal Access linked to the National Quality Framework?

-The Australian Government's universal access commitment is also supported by the National Quality Framework for Early Childhood Education and Care.
-This framework includes a National Quality Standard to ensure high quality and consistent early childhood education and care in a long day care, family day care, outside school hours care and preschool services across Australia.
+The Australian Government's universal access commitment is also supported by the National Quality Framework.
+This framework includes a National Quality Standard to ensure high quality and consistent early childhood education and care in a Centre-Based Day Care (CBDC) (note: from 2 July 2018, Centre Based Day Care replaced Long Day Care), family day care, outside school hours care and preschool services across Australia.
 The Standard underpins services' policies and practices in the areas that impact on a child's development and help families make informed choices about which service is best for their child.

-Under the National Quality Framework, long day care and preschool services must have an early childhood teacher in attendance, with specific requirements varying depending on the size of the service.
+Under the National Quality Framework, CBDC and preschool services must have an early childhood teacher in attendance, with specific requirements varying depending on the size of the service.

 See more on the National Quality Framework page of the Australian Children's Education & Care Quality Authority website.